-As discussed earlier, Trichopigmentation is a great alternative for dark-haired individuals with darker skin who are having challenges with low hair density.
+As discussed earlier, Trichopigmentation is a great alternative for dark-haired individuals with darker skin who face low hair density challenges.
 This works because of the lower contrast between skin color and hair color.
 This makes areas of hair loss and thinning appear less noticeable to the naked eye.
 This doesn’t mean that amazing natural-looking results cannot be created for individuals with light-colored skin and darker hair.

 Ultimately, Trichopigmentation can help the right patient achieve the desired look of hair fullness while minimizing the appearance and visibility of linear scars that sometimes accompany more outdated hair transplant procedures.

-It is important to note that strip surgery repair methods can greatly reduce the quality of linear scarring, but the final results of the procedure cannot be expected to make the scar invisible.
-This is due to the fact that strip surgery permanently changes the anatomy of the scalp by removing sections of the surface skin.
-Improvement can be made to the hair density with hair grafts and Trichopigmentation can give the scalp a fuller look, but that will not be able to erase the strip scar altogether.
+It is important to note that strip surgery repair methods can greatly reduce the quality of linear scarring.
+Still, the final results of the procedure cannot be expected to make the scar invisible.
+This is because strip surgery permanently changes the anatomy of the scalp by removing sections of the surface skin.
+Improvement can be made to the hair density with hair grafts, and Trichopigmentation can give the scalp a fuller look, but that will not erase the strip scar altogether.
 Overall visibility depends on how the patient styles their hair and the length that they keep it.

-When camouflaging scars with Trichopigmentation, another factor that has to be considered in the type of scar that is being covered.
-This method is most effective with flat or 3D scars.
+When camouflaging scars with Trichopigmentation, another factor that has to be considered is the type of scar being covered; this method is most effective with flat or 3D scars.
 Scars that are depressed into the scalp run the risk of pigment spreading or running past the intended area.

-It is advised that the surgeon provide the patient with a preliminary test area, a little over a week before the actual procedure so that both the patient and surgeon can confirm that this is an effective procedure that will yield the results that the patient desires.
+It is advised that the surgeon provide the patient with a preliminary test area a little over a week before the actual procedure.
+Both the patient and surgeon can confirm that this is an effective procedure that will yield the patient’s results.

 Raised scars can be pigmented by Trichopigmentation successfully, but the raised scarring can make the scar more visible.
-It is recommended that the scar be flattened with steroid injections prior to receiving an FUE hair transplant or Trichopigmentation.
+It is recommended that the scar be flattened with steroid injections before receiving an FUE hair transplant or Trichopigmentation.

 Other Applications for Trichopigmentation

-While Trichopigmentation is well known for its use with pattern baldness (androgenic alopecia) and camouflaging scars, there are several other conditions that can benefit from Trichopigmentation.
+While Trichopigmentation is well known for its use with pattern baldness (androgenic alopecia) and camouflaging scars, several other conditions can benefit from Trichopigmentation.
 These include: